-- X-rays and other Medically Necessary Services provided by a Network Physician, a licensed acupuncturist or doctor of oriental medicine, either In- or Out-of-Network. - A maximum paid benefit of \$750 for Covered Services by an Acupuncturist per calendar year, per Covered Member.
+- X-rays and other Medically Necessary Services provided by a Network Physician, a licensed acupuncturist or doctor of oriental medicine, either In- or Out-of-Network. - A maximum paid benefit of \$750 annually for Covered Services by a Network Physician, a licensed acupuncturist or doctor of oriental medicine per calendar year, per Covered Member.
 This maximum applies to In- and Out-of-Network acupuncture benefits combined.
 X-rays do not apply to the maximum benefit.